 In this unit I will learn how to:

-- 1. reflect food culture and eating habits in the kindergarten - 2. challenge existing rules and regulations concerning eating/acting with food - 3. affect children's eating habits in a positive manner
+- 1. reflect upon the current food culture and eating habits in our early years setting. - 2. challenge existing preconceptions relating to food culture. - 3. affect children's eating habits in a positive manner.

 Introduction into the topic: